 I ask because “anything” has an entirely new meaning these days….

 For years and years, “anything” referred to generally accepted, popular interests.
 Thus, “anything” really only meant a few things, not all of them.
 Kids and teens, then, could be interested in sports, music, theater, books, art, and more, and if they were, then that meant they had an interest in something.

 If they weren’t interested in those things, though, and instead, spent their free time playing video games, or just goofing around with friends and a video camera, or simply watching TV—they were wasting their time.

 But times have changed.

-With that said, I just have a hard time hearing that there are kids out there in 2018 without interests.
+With that said, I just have a hard time hearing that there are kids and teens out there in 2020 without interests.

 Because really, in today’s world, an interest in something, no matter what it is, can be of value.

 It’s confusing, I know.

 My point is, traditional “time wasters” or activities thought of to have zero redeeming qualities can, in fact, be leveraged and become careers worth hundreds of thousands, or even millions, of dollars.

 We’ve routinely touted the fact that an interest in video games could eventually turn into a career in the gaming industry